3D Bottle Parametric Textures in Rhinoceros Grasshopper 3D Tutorial

 - Create two circles in the Perspective View—one at the top and one at the bottom of the bottle.

-Step 2: Creating the Surface with Sweep Two Rails
+Step 2: Creating the Bottle Surface with Sweep Two Rails

-Once the curves are finalized, we’ll create the surface using the Sweep Two Rails command:
+Once the base curves are set, we’ll create a continuous surface using the Sweep Two Rails command.

-- Select the two outline curves as the rails.
+- Select the outline curves as the rails.

-- Use the top and bottom circles as the cross-sections.
+- Select the top and bottom circles as the cross-sections.

-Step 3: Converting the Model into a Solid and Preparing for Texturing
+Step 3: Converting the Model into a Solid & Preparing for Texturing

-Next, we’ll convert the surface into a solid:
+Next, we’ll convert the surface into a solid and define the textured area.

-- Use the Cap command to close the top and bottom and form a solid.
+- Use Cap to close the top and bottom, forming a solid.

-- Use the Boolean Split operation to separate these parts based on the interior curves.
+- Boolean Split to separate parts based on these curves.

-- Explode the geometry to isolate the textured portion, then Offset the boundary and trim it once more to refine the area for texturing.
+- Explode & Offset the textured portion’s boundary to refine the area for texturing.

 Step 4: Applying Parametric Texture in Grasshopper